 Licensed contractors charge $65-120 per hour depending on the field.
 Plumbers and electricians are among the most expensive pros to hire.

-Home Renovation Cost Factors
+Remodel And Home Renovation Cost Factors

-Quality and cost of professional labor: Many established contractors that have a lot of clients charge more than newer companies that are willing to give lower prices to get work.
+Quality and cost of professional labor: many established contractors that have a lot of clients charge more than newer companies that are willing to give lower prices to get work.

-Geographic location: higher income areas have overall higher labor rates when it comes to pretty much any type of remodeling, compared to lower income towns.
+Your Geographic location: higher income areas have overall higher labor rates when it comes to pretty much any type of remodeling, compared to lower income towns.

 Cost of professional labor can vary by as much as 20% depending on where you live.
 This is why for accurate remodeling estimates its so important to get quotes from local pros near you.